misc0110/PTEditor/README.md

 # PTEditor

 A small library to modify all page-table levels of all processes from user space for x86_64 and ARMv8.
-Also allows to read and program memory types (i.e., PATs on x86 and MAIRs on ARM).
+It also allows to read and program memory types (i.e., PATs on x86 and MAIRs on ARM).

 # Installation